 The Intercultural Center (ICC) provides a venue where students can learn and demonstrate social responsibility and diverse leadership skills.
 The ICC serves as an umbrella organization for 16 student organizations that host events focused on issues of culture, ethnicity and social justice.

 Faculty and Staff Resources

 Under the auspices of the Faculty Mentoring Program, the Faculty of Color Collective provides a range of resources and opportunities for professional development and community building to the growing number of tenure-track and long-term contract faculty of color at Brandeis across the School of Arts and Sciences, Heller, and IBS.
-Ulka Anjaria, Director of Faculty Mentoring for the Arts and Sciences, serves as the Collective's coordinator.
-She, along with Sarah Mayorga, Associate Professor of Sociology, serve as mentors to the Collective.
+Ulka Anjaria, professor of English, serves as the Collective's coordinator.
+She, along with Sarah Mayorga, associate professor of sociology, serve as mentors to the Collective.
 Working in an advisory capacity, the Collective's mentors will be available to share their insights and advice about navigating career trajectories at Brandeis and the academy at large.

 The Brandeis Faculty and Staff Pride Alliance (BFSPA) is open to all members of the faculty and staff who identify with the LGBTQIA+ community or wish to be part of the peer network that supports the LGBTQIA+ community on campus.
 We are a faculty and staff association dedicated to supporting lesbian, gay, bisexual, transgender, queer, questioning and allied members at Brandeis in their professional and community roles.